 At the time of booking you will have to provide your hotel details so that the driver can pick you up and with this, you will be ready to finish your trip to Madrid in the most comfortable way possible.

-4. Other options: public transport, cab or VTC
+Other options: public transport, cab or VTC

-Madrid airport has four terminals: on one side, there are terminals 1, 2, and 3 and on the other side terminal 4.
-The metro and bus reach both and the suburban train network has a stop at terminal 4 (for other types of transport there are services in all terminals).
+Madrid airport has four terminals: on one side, there are terminals 1, 2 and 3 and on the other side terminal 4.
+The metro and bus reach both terminals and the suburban train network has a stop at terminal 4 (for other types of transport there are services in all terminals).

-If you then take the metro to your accommodation, you can buy the card and recharge it at any station.
-The last suburban train leaves around 11:30 at night and the service is somewhat faster than the metro; with a frequency of about 15 minutes, in 40 minutes you can be in the center.
+The suburban train network in Madrid is integrated with the metro.
+The line departing from terminal four of Barajas airport connects with central stations such as Nuevos Ministerios, Atocha (train station) or Méndez Álvaro (Madrid bus station).
+The last suburban train departs around 11:30 at night and the service is somewhat faster than the metro; with a frequency of about 15 minutes, in 40 minutes you can be in the center.

 Cab or VTC